symfony/symfony-docs/templating/PHP.rst

 Using Template Helpers
 ----------------------

-The Symfony templating system can be easily extended via helpers.
+The Symfony templating system can be extended via helpers.
 Helpers are PHP objects that provide features useful in a template context. ``actions`` and ``slots`` are two of the built-in Symfony helpers.